-For simplicity purposes, however, many employers use a range between 5 to 10 percent of the actual monthly rent to be incurred by an employee as the result of above computation generally falls within this range.
-For an officer, at least 50 percent of the actual monthly rent needs to be incurred unless the premises is used partly for business in which case the amount may be reduced to 35 percent of the actual monthly rent.
+For simplicity purposes, however, many employers use a range between 5 to 10 percent of the actual monthly rent to be incurred by an employee as the result of the above calculations generally falling within this range.
+For an officer, at least 50 percent of the actual monthly rent needs to be incurred unless the premise is used partly for business purposes, in which case the amount may be reduced to 35 percent of the actual monthly rent.